aleen42/PersonalWiki/Programming/JavaScript/http_reponse_status_code/http_reponse_status_code.md

 #### 300 Multiple Choices

-Indicates multiple options for the resource from which the client may choose to redirect.
+Indicates multiple options for the resource from which the client may choose to redirect into.